limepepper/raspberry-pi-factory-reset/README.md

 `factory_reset` command, which can be used in a running system to reset it back to a fresh installation.

+Its mostly useful for testing automated deployments of software to raspberry pi and will delete any data off the root partition during restoration.

-For example you could do the following (over ssh if required):
+For example you could do the following (over ssh):

     root@raspberrypi:~# /boot/factory_reset --reset
     factory restore script